WHITE OAK

 European White Oak (at upper right) yields especially wide, longboards and generally has a tighter grain and a more uniform color than American White Oak.
 Typically it’s a warm honey color but ranges from light brown to a rich, dark brown.
 European White Oak has a tannin content higher than other oaks and thus responds well to fuming (the process of exposing the wood to ammonia gas in a sealed chamber).

-Wide Plank Flooring in Appalachian White Oak ranges from 6″ to 16″ wide and comes standard in from 6′ to 16′ lengths.
+Wide Plank Flooring in White Oak ranges from 6″ to 16″ wide and comes standard in from 6′ to 16′ lengths.
 Show above is our Clear Plainsawn Grade in 16′ lengths.

-Appalachian White Oak (Above) in character grade wide plank flooring has a special appeal for many.
-Other cabinetry and millwork in this room are made of Appalachian Hickory.
+White Oak (Above) in character grade wide plank flooring has a special appeal for many.
+Other cabinetry and millwork in this room are made of Hickory.
 The combination of these two extra-durable species is a popular one.

-Shown above is Appalachian White Oak that has our “smoked” or “fumed” process applied.
+Shown above is White Oak that has our “smoked” or “fumed” process applied.
 This process does not produce as dark a color on American White Oak as it does on European White Oak, which becomes quite dark.

 Shown above is fumed European White Oak.
 The greater tannic acid in this specie makes the fuming color much darker, almost the color of Walnut.
 The samples at right are natural European White Oak.